enzokro/ca-embeds/README.md

 uv run modal deploy ca-embeds/archive_embedex.py
 ```

 This command returns the URL that you can make a POST request to.
+See the example notebook in `nbs/` for a sample call.

 ## Extracting a single user's embeddings